hanishkvc/prgs-sdr-kspecanal/README.rst

         pltCompress raw <OR ELSE> pltCompress max <OR ELSE> pltCompress min

-        NOTE: Dont use pltCompress raw, if you are scanning a very large range like 100Mhz or more.
-Else pyplot will slow down.

         # U can also add scanRangeNonOverlap to the mix

         scanRangeNonOverlap 1.0

+NOTE: Dont use pltCompress raw or conv, if you are scanning a very large range like 100Mhz or more, unless fftSize is also reduced to something like 64 or so.
+Else pyplot will slow down.
+While fftSize of 64 or so will still ensure that there is a basic level of freq info still available in the plot, if the user were to zoom in to see the same.

 To ensure that heatmap doesnt eat up any signal data, set the xRes to match the actual screen resolution of the heatmap and or lesser than it.